Production

 carefree-drawboard 🎨 suggests using <iframe> for quick production, so it implements a useAuth hook natively.
 You don't actually need to know about the details behind it, what you need to do are only:

-1. Modify the CFDRAW_ALLOWED_ORIGINS environment variable to your page's URL (this page should contain the <iframe>).
+CFDRAW_ALLOWED_ORIGINSenvironment variable to your page's URL (this page should contain the<iframe>). - Use

 And carefree-drawboard 🎨 will recognize the userId and handle the rest for you.